 This guide is intended to provide you with the knowledge to get up and running quickly using Blameless.
 This guide assumes that all integrations have already been set up during the onboarding process.
-If you have any additional questions, please feel free to contact your account executive or email us at email@example.com
+If you have any additional questions, please feel free to contact your account executive or email us at email@example.com for more information.

 How to Start an Incident

 There are three ways to start a Blameless Incident:

 - Through Bots (Slack and Microsoft Teams) via the bot commands.

 Users can start an Incident through web ui from the Incidents page in Blameless page.